Trump draws cheers and boos while marking 9/11 by attending a New York Yankees game

-NEW YORK (AP) — President Donald Trump attended the New York Yankees game on Thursday night, drawing a mixed reaction while marking the 24th anniversary of the Sept.
+NEW YORK (AP) — President Donald Trump attended the New York Yankees game on Thursday night, drawing a mixed reaction from a raucous crowd while marking the 24th anniversary of the Sept.
 11 attacks.

 Authorities installed security glass for the president outside the upper level box suite belonging to the Steinbrenner family, which owns the Yankees, on the third base side over the visiting Detroit Tigers dugout.
-Trump sat next to Yankees team president Randy Levine and chatted with him throughout the game.
+Wearing a suit and tie, Trump sat next to Yankees team president Randy Levine and chatted with him throughout the game, though he sat by himself at other times.

 During the national anthem, the president was shown on the stadium jumbotron and received boos from some in the crowd, cheers from others.